sylk80/minesweep/notes.md

 :heavy_plus_sign: When clicking a field next to marking it should reveal a single new number only :x: :heavy_check_mark:

-:heavy_plus_sign: All number fields should be revealed beside the marking
+:heavy_plus_sign: All number fields should be revealed beside the marking :heavy_check_mark:

-:heavy_plus_sign: After clearing the fields message should be shown
+:heavy_plus_sign: After clearing the fields properly message should be shown

 ### Technical Debts